 - Red kidney beans - dark or light dry kidney beans both work for this recipe.
 Use whatever are your favorite.
 You can also use small red beans or pinto beans.

-- Aromatics – celery, onion, garlic and green pepper
+- Aromatics - celery, onion, garlic and green bell pepper.
+I love adding red bell pepper as well.

 - Seasonings - use a mixture of cajun seasoning like smoked paprika, garlic powder, ground sage, ground thyme, onion powder, cayenne pepper (omit if you don't like spicy food, bay leaves, black pepper and salt.